algolia/docsearch-website/docs/modal.md

 ---

-Once your Algolia DocSearch index is ready, set up, and filled with the right data, you will need to integrate our dedicated Search-UI.
+Once your Algolia DocSearch index is ready, set up, and filled with the right data, you will need to integrate our dedicated search UI.
 To add this modal search, you need to include our DocSearch library into your website as per the following example.
 You will receive your `apiKey` and `indexName` credentials as soon as we've deployed your configuration.